Home Warranty When Buying a House: Buyer & Seller Guide

 While coverage generally starts at closing for transaction-related warranties, certain limitations apply:

-Standard Waiting Periods: Warranties purchased independently (not through a real estate transaction) typically have 30-day waiting periods before you can file claims.
-However, transaction-related warranties often waive this requirement.
+Standard Waiting Periods: Warranties purchased independently (not through a real estate transaction) typically have 15 to 30 day waiting periods before you can file claims.
+To guarantee day-one coverage, ensure the warranty is written as a "real estate" plan, issued effective the closing date, and funded through escrow.

 Pre-Existing Conditions: Most warranties exclude known issues that existed before coverage began.
 If your home inspection identified a problem, that specific issue likely won't be covered unless you had it repaired before closing.